 How do testosterone pellets work?

 Once the pellets are placed under your skin, they will last 3 months.
 The pellets slowly dissolve, providing excellent levels of testosterone day and night.
 After the pellets are totally dissolved, there is nothing to remove.
 If you benefit from pellet therapy, you will want to repeat the procedure every 3 months.
 If you only have the procedure one time, your body will go back to producing the lower levels of testosterone that were noted before treatment was begun.
-The pellet procedure is done in both Omaha Med Spa locations, by Dr. Abbott.
+The pellet procedure is done in both Omaha Med Spa locations by Dr. Abbott and Sonia Sublett-Adams, our Nurse Practitioner.
 This is performed as a sterile office procedure, and includes numbing to keep your procedure comfortable.
 Once the pellets are placed, they start working right away.

 How and Where are the testosterone pellets inserted?

 Our providers use the upper buttock area, just behind the hip.
 With a patient laying on their side, the skin is cleansed, and a local anesthetic (numbing) is used to make the procedure “pain-free”.
 After the area is numb, a small incision of the skin is made (about 1/4″ long).
 A small sterile instrument called a “trochar” is then placed through the incision and under the skin (you will not feel this step).
 The pellets are inserted, the trochar is removed and the small skin incision is covered with a dressing.
 For several days after the pellets are placed, we ask you to moderate your activities.
 All of this information is covered in detail with our “Consent Form” and “Home Care Instructions”

 Is Testosterone linked to a higher risk of Heart Disease, Stroke and blood clots?